 Heliocopter operations keep the sky’s over the Lake Christine fire filled with heavy lift choppers.
 They typically refill at the Kodiak Ski Lake across from Willit’s Town Center, then drop their loads on the stubborn northeast section of the fire.

 The Roaring Fork Valley gave it’s heart to the Lake Christine fire firefighters, first responders, and fire management team at the Incident Command Post (ICP).
 Now the team leaders want to send this message back to the community.

 Experience the Lake Christine fire as it nearly overruns El Jebel, and forces the frenzied evacuation of hundreds of homes on July 4, 2018.
 A handful of local firefighters saved the town by using flares to start backfires at the last second!

-The start of the El Jebel “blow up” at 8:52 p.m., as the fire crests the ridge above the Willits Town Center area.
-Note that there is almost no wind.
-Forty five minutes later, El Jebel was being frantically evacuated as the fire raced down the mountain, pushed by 40 mph winds.
+The start of the El Jebel “blow up” at 8:52 p.m., as the fire crests the ridge above Willits Town Center.
+Note that there is no wind.
+Forty five minutes later El Jebel was being frantically evacuated as the fire raced down the mountain, pushed by 40 mph winds.

 The Lake Christine fire started July 3, 2018 after two people allegedly fired banned tracer ammunition” at the Basalt, Colorado shooting range.
 Although air support hit the fire quickly, darkness feel and the fire spread up Basalt Mountain.

 An estimated 750 neighbors from the fire-struck Basalt / El Jebel community gave surprised firefighters a heart-felt homecoming to Crown Mountain Park on Tuesday, July 10.
 Many emotional firefighters said they had never seen anything like it.